 Fall has graced Denver with its presence: The air is crisper, leaves are putting on a brilliant show throughout the Front Range, and… pumpkin beer is flowing through Denver taps.
-If we could make our own pumpkin-beer flight, these 10 would be it.
+If we could make our own pumpkin-beer flight, these ones would be on it.

 1. Denver Beer Co: This Riverfront staple offers three varieties.
 The Hey!
 Pumpkin, at 5.4 percent ABV and with a light pumpkin taste, is an easy-to-drink take on the seasonal flavor.
 If you’re in the mood for something a little heftier, try DBC’s Pumpkin Porter, which has a fresh-picked pumpkin, earthy sweetness.
 And then there’s the King of Jacks (an imperial pumpkin ale that rings in at 9.8 percent), which smells as sweet as it tastes.

 2. De Steeg Brewing: This small-batch Imperial Pumpkin is all about simplicity.
 Flavored by just brown sugar and pumpkin, meaning its not overly sweet.
 Instead, the natural sugars and flavor shine in this 11 percent ABV beer.

 3. Epic Brewing Company: The Fermentation Without Representation imperial pumpkin porter (7.9 percent ABV) delivers delightful hops with subtle hints of pumpkin serving as a satisfying afterthought.
 The subtlety makes this a perfect brew for anyone wary of the pumpkin craze.